mustardamus/generator-grail/app/templates/README.md

 ### Generate a new Component

 You can generate the parts of a Component
-(Script, Template, Style, Test, Documentation) with this command:
+(Script, Template, Style, Test) with this command:

     yo grail:create